To register for upcoming tournaments, visit www.muaythaitournaments.com

 LENGTH OF ROUNDS:

 NHS and Juniors--Three 2-minute rounds.
 One minute rest.
-Title fights will be three 2-minute rounds.

-Amateur--All non-title bouts will be three 2-minute rounds.
+Junior Title fights: All Regional, U.S., North American, and World title bouts (non-tournament) will be three 2-minute rounds.
 One minute rest.

-All Regional, U.S., North American, and World title bouts (non-tournament) will be five 2-minute rounds.
+Adult Title fights: All Regional, U.S., North American, and World title bouts (non-tournament) will be five 2-minute rounds.
 One minute rest.

-Professional--Non-title bouts may be Three 3-minute rounds, Four 3-minute rounds, or Five 3-minute rounds (promoter-fighter negotiation).
+Non-title bouts may be Three 3-minute rounds, Four 3-minute rounds, or Five 3-minute rounds (promoter-fighter negotiation).
 All will have One minute rest.

 All title bouts will be Five 3-minute rounds.
 One minute rest.